By Chenyan, China

-There are a lot of prophecies of the Lord’s return in .
+There are a lot of prophecies of the Lord’s return in the.
 Every Christian is familiar with them.
 Especially we who are anxiously expecting the Lord’s return even want to properly understand and know the prophecies of the Lord’s return, so that we can meet the returned Lord and realize the desire of entering into the kingdom of heaven.
 Therefore, it is very important how we treat the prophecy, which will directly involve whether we can meet the returned Lord.

-I recalled when the came to do His work, the Israelites of that time had been waiting eagerly for the Messiah’s coming according to the prophecies of the Old Testament.
+I recalled when thecame to do His work, the Israelites of that time had been waiting eagerly for the Messiah’s coming according to the prophecies of the Old Testament.
 They saw the prophecies in the Bible, “For to us a child is born, to us a son is given: and the government shall be on his shoulder: and his name shall be called Wonderful, Counselor, The mighty God, The everlasting Father, The Prince of Peace.
 Of the increase of his government and peace there shall be no end, on the throne of David, and on his kingdom, to order it, and to establish it with judgment and with justice from now on even for ever.
-The zeal of the LORD of hosts will perform this” (Isaiah 9: 6-7).
+The zeal of Jehovah of hosts will perform this” (Isaiah 9: 6-7).
 “But you, Bethlehem Ephratah, though you be little among the thousands of Judah, yet out of you shall he come forth to me that is to be ruler in Israel; whose goings forth have been from of old, from everlasting” (Micah 5:2).
-According to the letters of the prophecies in the Bible, and their imaginations and inferences concerning the coming of the Messiah, they defined that the Lord’s name was Messiah when He came and He would definitely be born in the imperial palace, looking majestic, imposing and extraordinary.
-And He would come to lead them to break away from the rule of the Roman government as the king of Israel, like David.
+According to the letters of the prophecies in the Bible, and their imaginations and inferences concerning the coming of the Messiah, they defined that the Lord’s name was Messiah when He came and He would definitely be born in the imperial palace, looking majestic, imposing and extraordinary, and He would come to lead them to break away from the rule of the Roman government as the king of Israel, like David.

 But in fact, God did not fulfill these prophecies according to their imaginations.
 When the Lord came, His name was not Messiah, but Jesus; He was not born in the imperial palace, but in a manger; He didn’t have high status, but was hunted by King Herod; Jesus’ appearance was not as imposing and extraordinary as they imagined, but was very ordinary and normal.

 What’s more, the Lord Jesus’ work even countered their conceptions.
 He did not deliver them from the rule of Roman government just like they had imagined.
 On the contrary, the Lord asked people to confess and repent their sins, and taught people to have forbearance and patience, love their enemies and forgive others seventy times seven times.
-Not only did He not work in the temple, but gone out of the temple; and not only did He not keep the Sabbath, but healed the sick and cast out the demons on the Sabbath, and even His disciples plucked the ears of corn and ate when they were hungry. … The fulfillment of the prophecies did not accord with the Israelites’ imagination at all.
+Not only did He not work in the temple, but gone out of the temple; and not only did He not keep the Sabbath, but healed the sick, cast out the demons on the Sabbath, and even His disciples plucked the ears of corn and ate when they were hungry. … The fulfillment of the prophecies did not accord with the Israelites’ imagination at all.
 The work of the Lord Jesus had never been done in the Age of Law.
 He brought a new stage of work on the basis of the Age of Law.

 The bloody facts told us that the Pharisees had been expecting the Messiah’s coming eagerly, but they rejected and resisted the Messiah’s coming.
 They were full of fancies, conceptions and imaginations about Messiah, stubbornly held on the literal meaning of the prophecies of the Bible to define God’s work in accordance with their imaginations.
 Therefore, they did all in their power to resist and condemn the Lord Jesus because His work was not in line with their conceptions and illusions as the prophecies were fulfilled.
 They were ruined by their foolishness and ignorance and became the one who opposed to God.
 In the end, they were expelled and abandoned by God.
 Yet those who could let go of their own conceptions and imaginations, focus on seeking and investigating the work of the Lord Jesus and His words and firmly believed the Lord Jesus is the coming Messiah could abandon everything to follow the Lord Jesus.
 And in the end, they received the Lord’s praise.